Crock Pot Bread Baking (Fast Bread in a Slow Cooker)

 Let the loaf cool completely before slicing.
 Cutting into a hot loaf is tempting, but it may seem gummy and under-baked.

-Gluten-Free Crock-Pot Bread - another surprise from my slow cooker!
+Gluten-Free Crock-Pot Bread – another surprise from the slow cooker

 *Check with your crock-pot’s manufacturer before trying this, since some model’s instructions specify that the pot has to be at least partially filled with liquid to avoid safety or durability problems.
 And never bake in a crock-pot unattended.

-508 thoughts on “Crock Pot Bread Baking (Fast Bread in a Slow Cooker)
+959 thoughts to “Crock Pot Bread Baking (Fast Bread in a Slow Cooker)”

 2. I tried this with my neighbor’s Rival Crockpot.
 I has settings for High (4hr, 6hr), and Low (8hr, 10hr).
 Both my 1 hour and 2 hour ‘baking’ attempts were complete failures resulting in overly pale, extremely gummy bread – undercooked.
 I plan to try once more for a full four hours, but have few expectations.